-The Company purchased \$243,353 of maintenance and other services from Leasing in 2000.
+The Company purchased \$286,838 of maintenance and other services from Leasing in 2001.
 Old Dominion believes that the prices it pays for such services are lower than would be charged by unaffiliated third parties for the same quality of work and intends to continue to purchase maintenance and other services from Leasing, provided that its prices continue to be favorable to the Company.
 In addition, Leasing has a right of first refusal for the Company's future tractor and trailer leases, exercisable on the same terms offered to the Company by third parties.
-In 2000, the Company paid Leasing \$4,351 for short-term rentals of tractors and trailers.
+In 2001, the Company paid Leasing \$8,363 for short-term tractor rentals.
 Currently, the Company has no long-term equipment leases in effect with Leasing.

 The Company leases a service center facility in Greensboro, North Carolina, from an irrevocable trust created by Earl E. Congdon and John R. Congdon, for the benefit of their families.
 On July 14, 2000, the Company's five-year lease of the property expired and the lease converted to a month-to-month lease.
 The five-year lease required escalating annual payments ranging from \$29,000 per month in the first year to \$31,391 in the fifth year and was accounted for as an operating lease.
 Under the month-to-month lease, initial payments of \$31,391 were increased to \$31,705 on December 15, 2000.
 The current agreement requires the Company to maintain insurance, maintenance and repairs to the facility.
-The Company made payments totaling \$377,001 in 2000 under this lease.
+The Company made payments totaling \$380,460 in 2001 under this lease.
 The Company has purchased an additional 20 acres of land adjacent to the property.
-The land will be sold to the Trust so that the entire combined acreage could be used for the planned expansion of the existing service center.
+The land will be sold to the Trust so that the entire combined acreage can be used for the expansion of the existing service center.
 The Company's Board of Directors, after review by the Audit Committee, has authorized the Company to lend the trust the sum of \$380,000 to purchase the land at 7.5% interest to be repaid and amortized in monthly installments over ten years.
+The

-The Company plans to construct and extend an additional 106 doors to the existing dock structure and make other improvements at a cost of approximately \$5,500,000, which will be treated as a leasehold improvement and will be amortized over the life of a long-term lease.
-It is anticipated that the existing lease will be extended and then renegotiated for a longer term upon completion of the improvements; however, the final details of the structure of this transaction have not been determined.
+Company plans to construct and extend an additional 106 doors to the existing dock structure and make other improvements at a cost of approximately \$9,700,000, which will be treated as a leasehold improvement and will be amortized over the life of a long-term lease.
+It is anticipated that the existing lease will be renegotiated for a longer term upon completion of the improvements; however, the final details of the structure of this transaction have not been determined.
 The expansion of the Greensboro facility will allow it to serve as a major breakbulk facility and will accommodate the need for additional capacity that has resulted from growth in business levels, which has required the Company to lease a 60 door service center facility in nearby High Point, NC in January, 1998.
 The Greensboro expansion will allow the Company to terminate the lease for the High Point service center and consolidate those operations at the enlarged Greensboro facility.
 It is anticipated that this will result in an increase in productivity and efficiency.
-The project has been delayed because of city and county sewer requirements and the relocation of an access road, but is now proceeding as planned.
+The expansion project is expected to be completed by fall 2002.